 Richard Lifton, M.D., Ph.D.

-Dr. Richard Lifton received a B.A. from Dartmouth College and an M.D. and Ph.D. from Stanford University.
+Lifton is a graduate of Dartmouth College, and holds M.D. and Ph.D. degrees from Stanford University.